coffee-clang/cup/docs/user/COMMANDS.md

 cup inspect <component> <tool>@<release> --target <platform>
 ```

+Reads validated `info.txt` metadata for one installed package.
+Output includes common package,
+platform and source/build fields plus producer-owned command, capability, content, bundle,
-Reads the metadata of one installed package.
-A specific version is looked up
+requirement and configuration groups when present.
+A specific version is looked up locally;
-locally.
-With `stable`, `cup` first resolves the current stable version from the
+with `stable`, cup first resolves the current stable version from the catalog. `inspect` never
-catalog and then checks that the resulting package is already installed.
-`inspect` never downloads a package.
+downloads a package and does not perform the full manifest tree hash used by integrity-sensitive
+commands such as `doctor` and `repair`.

 ## Installation preferences